 However, the ultimate choice is yours to make.
-You know what’s best for your health and you decide when you’re ready to change your behavior.
+Unquestionably, only you know what’s best for your health.
+So you get to decide when you’re ready.

-When you’re still on the fence whether or not to take action, you’ve reached the second stage of CONTEMPLATION.
 You know the benefits of change, but there are obstacles in the way so the current behavior remains.
-Ambivalence is the identifying trait at this stage.
-You feel stuck between two choices – to change or not to change?
+Accordingly, you feel stuck between two choices – to change or not to change?

 A grande Mint Mocha Frap with Whipped cream or Tall Iced Coffee with milk?
-One ambivalence I had years ago when I was in the habit of stopping at Starbucks a few times a week.
-I admit I had a problem with too much sugar back then.
+This is what I was contemplating years ago when I was in the habit of stopping at Starbucks a few times a week.
+Also, I admit I had a sweet tooth.
 Something I had to work on to change.
 (Happy that I’ve overcome my sweet coffee obsession).

-Questions to help you move you out of contemplation:
+Questions to help move you out of contemplation: